kdankova/image-info-app/README.md

 - streamlit
 - pandas

+OR you can just visit [info app page](https://image-info-app.streamlit.app)

 ## Notes

 - If an error occurs while processing an image, an error message will be displayed.